secretstartups/handbook/content/handbook/business-technology/readmes/bien-balaba.md

 ### What I am working on

-- I handle and resolve Incident and Request Tickets raised in HelpLab for the Enterprise Applications team, Gitlab Issues, and through different channels.
+- I handle and resolve Incident and Request Tickets raised in HelpLab for the Enterprise Applications team, GitLab Issues, and through different channels.
 - Managing system configuration and development of the HelpLab Portal by ServiceNow.
 - User Access Provisioning for Salesforce.

 ### When I'm not working